 • Adam Grant’s Originals: How Non-Conformists Move the World, a book about recognizing good ideas, facing doubt, and choosing how and when to act

 • Walter Isaacson’s bestselling biography Steve Jobs

 • Ashlee Vance’s Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future, a biography that explores the role of inventors and entrepreneurs in the global market

 • Timothy Ferriss’ Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers

 • Silicon Valley (HBO TV series)

-The course includes a one-week international learning experience in Silicon Valley over Reading Week 2020.
+The course includes a one-week international learning experience in Silicon Valley over Fall 2019 Reading Week.
 You will visit some of the legendary global symbols of world-changing innovation and the creative giants of the world’s tech economy.

 In advance of the trip, you will receive more detailed information as well as safety training and other preparation.

 All students admitted to the McLuhan Seminar in Creativity and Technology are responsible for their own airfare and incidentals.
 The cost of room, board and programming are partially covered by an ancillary fee for this course that is applied to your student account during registration for this course.
 The fee amount is $1,000.

 If you are registered as St. Michael’s College student and you are accepted into the McLuhan Seminar, you are eligible to receive a $1,000 entrance scholarship.